Bertrand/handlebars-objc/doc/WritingHelpers.md

     NSInteger order = 1;
     NSString* orderParameter = callingInfo[@"order"];
     if ([orderParameter isEqualToString:@"descending"]) order = -1;

-    // transform the value into an array.
-It it's already an NSArray, this is a no-op;
-    NSArray* array = [HBHelperUtils arrayFromValue:value];

     // actual sort
     NSArray* sortedArray = [array sortedArrayWithOptions:0 usingComparator:^(id obj1, id obj2) {